PythonRSAS/pythonrsas.github.io/_posts/2019-3-01-6-Credit-Risk-Overview.md

 * **Bankruptcy** - about 50% of total losses of retail loans in financial institutions are from bankruptcy losses.
 Why those bankruptcies happened and why they were not detected early on implies that financial institutions still do not know enough about what they don't know.

 However, intent is not easy to detect.

+### Data we can capture
+Data that we can capture and are useful for monitoring credit risk differ greatly by lines of business and products.

+**Credit cards**
+Rolling rate : Percent of credit card holders that rolls from one level (category) of delinquency to another level.
+It is kind of like transition probability in the transition matrix credit models in wholesale credit.

 ## Analytics:

 The uncertainty can be examined in many ways.
 What is in common across different industries are the following two questions:
 1. How likely is something going to happen
 2. If it happens, what is the impact
+2. If it happens, what is the impact

 For complex data that contains intricate interactions, and very non-linear data, traditional methodologies such as generalized linear regression (GLM), which includes logistic regression, a staple in credit scoring for years, just do not deliver the kind of accuracy that machine learning models do.

 Of course, machine learning models predictions need to be well tested and understood before being used to make important credit decisions, especially when it is in a regulated institution.

+Machine learning models are more established in retail credit than wholesale credit due to the large amount of data that makes it well suited for ML.